kevdozer1/raytracer/README.md

 Implemented a raytracer with triangle and sphere intersections, Phong shading and shadows, anti-aliasing, Monte-Carlo sampling, and custom scenes.

-Functionality: Run the raytracer as per the assignment.
+Functionality: Run the raytracer(external libraries necessary).

 Usage: '<input scenefile> [output jpegname]'

 For supersampling anti-aliasing, add a 1 to the end of the command line argument

-Usage: '<input scenefile> [output jpegname] [optional: 1 if anti-aliased]' For Monte-Carlo sampling, add a 2 to the end of the command line argument
+Usage: '<input scenefile> [output jpegname] [optional: 1 if anti-aliased]'

+For Monte-Carlo sampling, add a 2 to the end of the command line argument

 Usage: '<input scenefile> [output jpegname] [optional: 2 if MC]'

 Stills: